RainCat1998/obsidian-custom-attachment-location/README.md

 If enabled and `Convert pasted images to JPEG` setting is enabled, images drag&dropped into the editor will be converted to JPEG.

+### Rename only images

+If enabled, only image files will be renamed.

+If disabled, all attachment files will be renamed.

+### Rename pasted files with known names

+If enabled, pasted copied files with known names will be renamed.

+If disabled, only clipboard image objects (e.g., screenshots) will be renamed.

 ### Rename attachments on drag&drop

 If enabled, attachments dragged and dropped into the editor will be renamed according to the `Pasted File Name` setting.